AAkira/ExoPlayerManager/README.md

 // inject from xml
 val playerView: PlayerView by bindView(R.id.playerView)

-val playerManager: ExoPlayerManager = ExoPlayerManager.Builder(this).run {
+val playerManager: ExoPlayerManager = ExoPlayerManager.Builder(context).run {
             build(
                     renderersFactory = createRenderersFactory(), // You can set your RenderersFactory loadControl = createDefaultLoadControl(      // You can set your LoadControl